 As for the strategy, it is an excellent twist that there can only be one character inspired by the same hero on the street at the same time.
 For example, if your opponent is Stan of Many Moons, you can’t play the Stan card from your deck.
 We also mentioned the mana meter, but apart from that, there is not much strategy involved.
 However, we believe that the game intends to offer a lot of fun and humor wrapped in an adequate gaming experience.
 Keeping that into account, we think that Ubisoft managed to strike the perfect balance.

 You will get rewards each time you come out victorious from a fight.
 The game will take you to a screen with eight lockers and ask you to choose three.
 The problem is that, in most cases, you will open cabinets with coins.
 It’s only on rare occasion that you will discover a supply card or the one that upgrades your heroes.
 That can lead to problems after a while because your deck might not be good enough for stronger opponents.
 On the plus side, boosts do come in the form of supply cards, such as dog poo or fireball.

 Aside from the single-player campaign, there are also PvP battles that take place in real time.
 They might be exciting the first several times, but there is no actual element of strategy, and it gets boring quickly.
 The social aspect is also covered with the existence of teams, which can be useful for improving your deck by sharing cards.
-But if you feel like that’s not enough for you, then you should check out these South Park Phone Destroyer cheats.

 South Park Phone Destroyer is an entertaining game.
 There is no doubt that its selling point is the sled humor based on the TV show.
 Apart from that, it’s a cute little release that can’t compete seriously in any of the genres.
 Despite that, if you love the show, there is no doubt that this game is worth trying.
 At the very least, Cartman and the crew will surely put a smile on your face while you are trying to defeat the Indians!